 Mara VorheesLonely Planet author

-The best of Boston’s bicycle trails is the Minuteman Bikeway, which starts in Arlington (near Alewife station), leading 5 miles to historic Lexington center, then traversing an additional 4 miles of idyllic scenery before it terminates in the rural suburb of Bedford.
-You can take your bike on any of the MBTA subway lines except the green and silver lines, but you must avoid rush hours (7am to 10am and 4pm to 7pm weekdays) and always ride on the last train car.
+The best of Boston’s bicycle trails is the Minuteman Bikeway, a wide, straight paved path that leads through Boston’s northern and western suburbs.
+The Bikeway starts in Arlington (near Alewife station), leading 5 miles to Lexington center, then traversing an additional 4 miles of leafy scenery before it terminates in the rural suburb of Bedford.
+Along the way, you’ll pass pretty Spy Pond, bird-filled Great Meadows and historic Battle Green – the site of the first skirmish of the War for Independence.

 In Boston there is plenty of winter to go around.
 The snow usually arrives in December and sticks around until March, if not April.
 While Bostonians maintain a long tradition of whingeing about the weather, they also know how to endure winter: that’s right, put on your big boots and your warm, woolly hat and go out and play in the snow.
-Skating on the Frog Pond and skiing on the Esplanade are long-time Boston traditions.
+Skating on the Boston Common Frog Pond is a long-time Boston tradition, while Community Ice Skating @ Kendall Square is a less crowded though less atmospheric alternative.
+Both facilities offer skate rental.
+On the outskirts of town, the Weston Ski Track has 15km of trails for cross-country skiing and show-shoeing, while the Blue Hills Ski Area 10 runs for downhill skiing.